Mental Illness Among Adolescent Refugees in the United States

 + Summary

 As the worldwide refugee population has steadily increased over the past decade, mental health concerns among refugees have become more prevalent.
 In the United States, adolescent refugees face higher rates of mental illness in comparison to non-refugee adolescents.
-Mental health concerns stem from traumatic experiences, challenges with acculturation, discrimination from peers, separation from parents, and cultural perceptions of mental illness in their country of origin.
-As a result of these experiences, adolescent refugees are at a higher risk of mental illnesses such as PTSD, depression, and anxiety, creating barriers to their ability to smoothly transition into the United States.
+Mental health concerns stem from traumatic experiences, challenges with acculturation, discrimination from peers, separation from parents, and cultural perceptions of mental illness in refugees' country of origin.
+As a result of these traumatic experiences, adolescent refugees are at a higher risk of mental illnesses such as PTSD, depression, and anxiety, creating barriers to their ability to smoothly transition into the United States.
 In order to address the problem of mental illness in adolescent refugees, current practices focus on intervention in schools, promising therapy techniques, and cultural awareness education of mental health providers.

 + Key Takeaways

-• + Key Terms
++ Key Terms

 Refugee—The 1951 Refugee Convention defines a refugee as “someone who is unable or unwilling to return to their country of origin owing to a well-founded fear of being persecuted for reasons of race, religion, nationality, membership of a particular social group, or political opinion.”1

 Mental Illness—The American Psychiatric Association defines mental illnesses as “health conditions involving changes in emotion, thinking, or behavior (or a combination of these).
-Mental illnesses are associated with distress and/or problems functioning in social, work, or family activities.”2
+Mental illnesses are associated with distress and problems functioning in social, work, or family activities.”2

 Acculturation—Acculturation is defined as the process by which a refugee adopts the cultural behaviors of their host country, which leads to changes in diet, physical activity level, and environmental exposures.3